AfricanDigitalAssetFramework/kweli/README.md

 # Kweli (Pan-African Decentralized Identity Framework) Documentation

 Kweli is a technical framework on how decentralized identity for Africans can work.
 It introduces the concept of a wallet and shows the value that can be gained from personal blockchain based wallets tied to a person's identity.

+The content is built on [Indy](https://github.com/hyperledger/indy-node#about-indy-node) code and optimized for Pan-African use-cases.

 ## Content